jovankoledin/jovankoledin.github.io/_posts/2024-11-26-How-Do-FPGAs-Actually-Work.md

 ### Conclusion

-I hope I have been able to help you better answer the questions presented at the beginning of this article and maybe even help you answer them yourself.
+I hope I have been able to help you better answer the questions presented at the beginning of this article.
 Just in case you are still confused I will now try to provide answers to them and solidify your understanding even more.

 **How do these different FPGA building blocks (LUTs, D-Flip-Flops, Block memory) come together to execute an instruction specified by our HDL?**